top of page

 If the person could be anyone who fits the category, it's not connection.
 It's casting.

-The spade doesn't determine which side of that line you're on.
+The Queen of Spades symbol doesn't determine which side of that line you're on.
 Your awareness does.

 Final Thought